-How to apply for VA Disability PayUpdated: March 26, 2021
+How to apply for VA Disability PayUpdated: January 20, 2023

-45% of America’s 1.6 million veterans of the wars in Iraq and Afghanistan are actively seeking service-related disability claims.
-In 2013, this high demand resulted in a VA backlog of around 608,000 cases.
-The average wait time peaked at 282 days, causing returning soldiers to live with physical and psychological impairments for months at a time before receiving compensation.
+In 2013, high demand resulted in a VA backlog of around 608,000 cases.
+The average wait time peaked at 282 days.

 Expedite your disability claim with VA Decision Ready Claims

-The VA’s Decision Ready Claims (DRC) program delivers decisions within 30 days or you can contact an accredited Veterans Service Organization representative who can assist you in submitting your claim.
+The VA’s Decision Ready Claims (DRC) program delivers decisions within 30 days, or you can contact an accredited Veterans Service Organization representative who can assist you in submitting your claim.